apache/nuttx/configs/sama5d4-ek/README.txt

   a network.
 On the order of a minute!
 You will probably think that NuttX has crashed!

+  There is a configuration option enabled by CONFIG_NSH_NETINIT_THREAD that will do the NSH network bring-up asynchronously in parallel on a separate thread.
+This eliminates the (visible) networking delay altogether.
+This current implementation, however, has some limitations:

+    - If no network is connected, the network bring-up will fail and the network initialization thread will simply exit.
+There are no retries and no mechanism to know if the network initialization was successful (it could perform a network Ioctl to see if the link is up and it now, keep trying, but it does not do that now).

+    - Furthermore, there is currently no support for detecting loss of network connection and recovery of the connection (similarly, this thread could poll periodically for network status, but does not).

 AT25 Serial FLASH
 =================